RubixDev/CarpetGamerules/markdown/Modrinth-header.md

 # Carpet Gamerules

-Extension Mod for [gnembon's Carpet Mod](https://www.curseforge.com/minecraft/mc-mods/carpet) that adds all vanilla gamerules to the carpet settings
+Extension for [gnembon's Carpet Mod](https://github.com/gnembon/fabric-carpet) that adds all vanilla gamerules to the carpet settings

 **Visit the [GitHub page](https://github.com/RubixDev/CarpetGamerules) for a more detailed explanation.**